-1. SRS - Written report

-2. Postmortem - Written report
+- 1. SRS Written report - 2.
+Postmortem Written report

-Max page limits: 80 pages (SRS), 7 pages (Postmortem)
+Max page limits: 55 pages (SRS), 8 pages (Postmortem) Report format:

-Report format:

-- Any standard single-column document format with normal fonts and font sizes (Times New Roman etc from 11-12pts size) should be used for the SRS report.
-Do NOT use the IEEE format for the SRS of this assignment.
-For the Post mortem you should use the IEEE format. - Proper and complete references to all supporting books/papers/info! - Plagiarism will yield an immediate FAIL on the course and be reported to the university disciplinary board
+- For the SRS you should use the same one as used in the Volere Specification template.
+Do NOT use the IEEE 2-column paper format for the SRS of this assignment.
+For the Post mortem you should use the IEEE paper format. - Proper and complete references to all supporting books/papers/info! - Plagiarism will yield an immediate FAIL on the course and be reported to the university disciplinary board

-Submission: Upload the two reports as PDF files in the Fire system linked to on course home page
+Submission: Upload the two reports as PDF files in the Fire system linked to on course home page, for deadline see home page